-Conversion Date, such dividend shall be paid to the holder of each share of Class B Common Stock converting on such Conversion Date as a holder of Class A Common Stock, and not as part of the Dividend Catch-Up Payment, and the Corporation shall ensure that the holder of the applicable shares of Class B Common Stock on such Conversion Date shall be treated as a record holder of Class A Common Stock (in respect of each share of Class B Common Stock which converted into a share of Class A Common Stock in accordance with this Section 4.3(D) on such Conversion Date) for purposes of such dividend.
+Conversion Date, such dividend shall be paid to the holder of each share of Class B Common Stock converting on such Conversion Date as a holder of Class A Common Stock, and not as part of the Dividend Catch-Up Payment, and the Corporation shall ensure that the holder of the applicable shares of Class B Common Stock on such Conversion Date shall be treated as a record holder of Class A Common Stock (in respect of each share of Class B Common Stock in accordance with this Section 4.3(D) on such Conversion Date) for purposes of such dividend.

-(2)Definitions.
-For purposes of this Section 4.3 references to:

-"B-1 Vesting Event" means, with respect to the Series B-1 Common Stock, the first date on which the VWAP of the Class A Common Stock is greater (a) than or equal to the B-1 Vesting Price for a period of at least 20 days out of 30 consecutive Trading Days.

-(b) "B-1 Vesting Price" means \$12.50.

-"B-2 Vesting Event" means, with respect to the Series B-2 Common Stock, the first date on which the VWAP of the Class A Common Stock is greater (c) than or equal to the B-2 Vesting Price for a period of at least 20 days out of 30 consecutive Trading Days.

-(d) "B-2 Vesting Price" means \$15.00.
+- (2) Definitions.
+For purposes of this Section 4.3 references to: - (a) "B-1 Vesting Event" means, with respect to the Series B-1 Common Stock, the first date on which the VWAP of the Class A Common Stock is greater than or equal to the B-1 Vesting Price for a period of at least 20 days out of 30 consecutive Trading Days. - (b) "B-1 Vesting Price" means \$12.50. - (c) "B-2 Vesting Event" means, with respect to the Series B-2 Common Stock, the first date on which the VWAP of the Class A Common Stock is greater than or equal to the B-2 Vesting Price for a period of at least 20 days out of 30 consecutive Trading Days. - (d) "B-2 Vesting Price" means \$15.00. - (e) "Business Day" means any day except a Saturday, a Sunday or any other day on which commercial banks are required or authorized to close in the